prithugoswami/auto-movie-tagger/README.md

 ## Requirements
 The script makes use of the following tool and python modules. __Make sure to install them before you run the script.__

-><h4>Note for Linux Users with both python2 and python3 installed on their system</h4>
+><h3>Note for Linux Users with both python2 and python3 installed on their system</h3>
-><p style="color:orange">This script might not work properly for python2.x.
+>This script might not work properly for python2.x.
 Use python3 to execute it.
 If you are on Ubuntu with python2.x and python3.x both installed, install pip3 using</p>
 ><pre>sudo apt-get install pip3</pre>
+>and then install the dependencies:
+><pre>pip3 install &lt;module&gt;</pre>